Swimming Pool and Spa Registration

 Register and Pay Online

 Alternatively, download and complete Application to Register a Swimming Pool or Spa and return with payment to any of the Shire Offices.
+Please note registration will not be accepted until payment of the fee has been receipted.

 Frequently Asked Questions